-It is possible to get cat insurance that will pay you the purchase price of your animal if they go missing due to being stolen or straying.
+It is possible to get cat insurance that will pay you the purchase price of your animal if they go missing due to being stolen or running away.
 You will need to report the cat missing to the police.

 When looking at insurance cover, aim to find an insurer who will be willing to pay the purchase price, as well as up to £2,000 for the cost of advertising or a reward.

-If you the owner needs to go into hospital or care, this insurance policy can pay for a cattery to look after your cat whilst you are unable to care for them.
+If you the owner need to go into hospital or care, this insurance policy can pay for a cattery to look after your cat whilst you are unable to care for them.

 Currently the maximum level of cover is approximately £1,500 for boarding fees – and again it is recommended to try get the maximum possible.

-If you take your cat away with you, can get vet fees covered if you need to seek medical attention for your overseas.
-You can get cover for up to £2,000 worth vet treatment fees.
+Take your cat away with you, you can get vet fees covered so you can seek medical attention overseas.
+You can get cover for up to £2,000 worth of vet treatments.

-Forces Compare can help you find great deals on cat insurance, searching over 15 different providers.
-Simply fill in the online form above and we’ll help find the cover that’s right for you.
-Our comparison site is free to use, and will provide you with instant, no obligation results.
+Forces Compare can help you find great deals on cat insurance from up to 15 different providers.
+We’ll help find the cover that’s right for you.
+Our comparison site is free to use and will provide you with instant, no obligation results.

 Yes, some cat insurance policies will provide cover for homeopathy, osteopathy, hydrotherapy or acupuncture if your cat needs these treatments following an injury or accident.

-No, dental treatment for cats is not always included, therefore always check the terms and conditions of any cat insurance policy you are considering carefully if you would like this type of cover in your policy.
+No, dental treatment for cats is not always included, so you should always check the terms and conditions of any cat insurance policy you are considering carefully if you would like this type of cover in your policy.